mdwatson988/TaskTracker/README.md

 # ToDoList
-Python Flask web to manage user specific to-do lists for organizations
+Python Flask web app to manage user specific to-do lists for organizations

 Any site visitor can create user account.